The ultimate guide to not being an idiot when travelling. Learn from my mistakes –

 10. Never assume that people want to learn your mother tongue or that your language is more universal than it is:

 I am proud to say that I do not fall into this category.
 I have however witnessed one too many fellow backpackers that assume or expect others to speak their language.
 This is not true.
 Whilst in Tanzania this couldn’t have been more true.
-Of the many people I met nit many actually found the idea of learning English appealing.
+Of the many people I met, not many actually found the idea of learning English appealing.
 And why should they?
 Unless it’s going to benefit them then what is the point?

 11. Don’t jump off the surfboard in shallow water:

 Cling onto that board for dear life or suffer the consequences of a broken toe like I did.
 If the water looks rocky, then it probably is.
+Don’t assume a broken big toe is manageable whilst backpacking either… It isn’t.

 Travel wisely and stay safe.